Love Your Shoes

-"Love Your Shoes" is a song from British new wave band Furniture, which was released in 1984 as a non-album single on Premonition Records.
-The band re-recorded the song for their 1986 studio album The Wrong People, from which it was the second single.
+"Love Your Shoes" is a song from British new wave band Furniture, released in December 1984 as a non-album single on Premonition Records.
+The band re-recorded the song for their 1986 studio album The Wrong People, from which it was the second single, released on 6 October 1986.
 The song was written by Tim Whelan, Jim Irvin and Hamilton Lee.

 Background

 Speaking of the song's meaning to Record Mirror in 1986, guitarist Tim Whelan commented, "The statement 'Love Your Shoes' is the kind of smarmy comment you hear people making at parties.
 It's the kind of statement people make as you're sipping your beer."
 Lead singer Jim Irvin later said that the song was "about being crap at chatting someone up".

 Release

 The 1984 release of "Love Your Shoes" impressed Stiff and led them to sign the band in 1986.
 Their debut release on the label, "Brilliant Mind", broke the band commercially, reaching number 21 in the UK Singles Chart in July of that year.
 The follow-up single was a re-recorded version of "Love Your Shoes", which was expected to provide the band with a second hit.

 "Love Your Shoes" generated strong airplay on UK radio, but internal issues at Stiff, including distribution problems, led the single to miss the top 100 of the UK Singles Chart and stall at number 101.
 In the time leading up to the single's release, Stiff declared bankruptcy and went into receivership before being bought by Jill Sinclair of ZTT.
 Irvin recalled in 2010, "The week before release it was very high in the airplay charts, beating the current Madonna single.
 People said it was a potential Number 1.
 Then Stiff cocked up the distribution."